cleanappio/cleanapp-mobile/README.md

 ### Prepare .env File
 All environment variables are stored in the .env file in the project directory.
 The .env file is never to be pushed to git.

-Take a local copy of .env and put into a project root directory.
+Take the .env file from the CleanApp/Engineering/Mobile App Env folder.
+Ask for the link from project admins.
+Copy the .env file into a project root directory.

 ### Configure Mapbox

-Please signup to Mapbox and create a correct .netrc file so you can install the CocoaPods package for Mapbox.
+Please signup to Mapbox and create a correct .netrc file in your home directory so you can install the CocoaPods package for Mapbox.
 Here are tutorials that help to do that: https://github.com/mapbox/mapbox-gl-native-ios/blob/d89e7139e5f6a9a3ea5ad57782b41579b8a0bbb1/platform/ios/INSTALL.md#cocoapods
 Discussion about this on GitHub: https://github.com/mapbox/mapbox-gl-native/issues/16581

-Here is a schema for the .netrc file:
+Here is a schema for the ~/.netrc file:
 ```
 machine api.mapbox.com
     login mapbox